 There are many reasons why homesteaders decide to bring a rooster into their flock.
 For me, there was a moment last winter where I woke up in the middle of the night and thought, “I want to hatch my own chicks.”
-In that late night epiphany I knew I had to get a rooster in order to make that happen, because, well, mother nature.
+In that late night epiphany, I knew I had to get a rooster in order to make that happen, because, well, mother nature.
 Now I have four gorgeous roosters and will never go back to having just hens.
-Let’s break down the pros and cons of owning a rooster to help you decide if having one is right for your long term goals as a chicken owner.
+Let’s break down the pros and cons of owning a rooster to help you decide if having one is right for your long-term goals as a chicken owner.

 First and foremost, you have to be sure a rooster is allowed where you live.
-If you are suburban chicken owner, it’s very unlikely you can bring a rooster into your neighborhood lest you want your neighbors to complain about all the crowing before dawn.
+If you are a suburban chicken owner, it’s very unlikely you can bring a rooster into your neighborhood lest you want your neighbors to complain about all the crowing before dawn.
 Check with your municipal code to see what is allowed.
 You can also check with your neighbors too and feel them out if they would like a free alarm clock - they may surprise you and say yes!
 Where we live we have five acres, so it’s not a problem.

 Let’s talk pros first when it comes to having a rooster.
 The following benefits are what I have found work for us on our micro-farm.
 Even if you aren’t selling eggs for profit, I feel these positive attributes apply.

 Roosters are walking breathing warning systems.
 If something with sharp teeth or talon is afoot, you can be sure the rooster is going to spot it first and round up the girls.
 One of the things that took me by surprise was the different noises the roosters will make to warn their flocks of different types of predators.
 It’s hard to describe it in words, but if you get a rooster you will soon find out.
 Now I know what kind of predator is close by (or above!) depending on the vocalizations the big guys will make.